 Additionally – and this is quite unique in the payment gateway market – the Frisbii payment gateway is acquirer agnostic, so we have a lot of different acquirers that you can choose from.

-The important thing for us is to make sure that our customers have the best rates and that the specific acquirer(s) fit their needs.
-This could be markets, or it could be industries that help determine which acquirer(s) are a perfect fit for the individual merchant.
+The important thing for us is to make sure that you have the best rates and that the specific acquirer(s) fit your needs.
+This could be markets, or it could be industries that help determine which acquirer(s) are a perfect fit for your individual business.

-Do I need more than one acquirer? #
+Do I need more than one acquirer to accept payments? #

 You don’t need more than one acquirer, but we usually recommend it for different reasons.